 To prepare students for post-program success by providing a rich learning environment utilizing research-based methods of instruction and providing access to relevant and current resources and materials.
 Students will participate in a challenging and worthwhile Certificate of Completion program based on current industry/academic expectations.
-The Machine Learning Specialist Program will provide students with a roadmap to gainful employment by instruction in 4.5 courses and practical hands-on experience with a capstone project.
+The Machine Learning Specialist Program will provide students with a roadmap to gainful employment by instruction in 7.5 courses.